Modern Slavery Act Statement 2017 / 2018

 We conduct due diligence on new suppliers and require them to enter into contractual obligations to comply with all applicable anti-slavery and human trafficking laws and to implement their own due diligence procedures to ensure that there is no slavery and human trafficking within their own supply chains.

-We are also undertaking contract reviews and carrying out updated due diligence on existing suppliers to bring them in line with the procedures applying to new suppliers.
+In the last 12 months we have undertaken contract reviews and made due diligence enquiries in respect of our existing suppliers to bring them in line with the procedures applying to new suppliers.
+To date we have received responses from over 65% of our suppliers.